pugjs/pug-loader/README.md

 ### Options

-The following options are available to be set as part of the [loader query][query].
+The following [options] are available to be set for the loader.
 They are all mapped directly to Pug options, unless pointed out otherwise.

 - `doctype`
   - Unlike Pug, it defaults to `"html"` if not set